Specicount/Specicount/audit_landing_page.md

 programs to discover trends and publish to other participants within the project.

-# Stakeholders

-* Project Team (Elliott, Matthew, Alex, Paige)
-..* Our stake:
-..* Hello

-With pollen analysis we can reconstruct landscape and climate change over tens to thousands of years, explore the health of pollination systems in agricultural and ecosystem science and monitor the respiratory health of our cities.

 # Team
 - Elliott Wagener - *Back-end development*
 - Matthew Knill - *Back-end development*
 - Alex Niven - *Front-end development*
 - Paige Brown - *Front-end development*

+# Stakeholders

+* Rebecca Hamilton (our client)
+    * Wants a streamlined (more efficient) data capture process for their research
+* Project Team (Elliott, Matthew, Alex, Paige)
+    * Want to produce a useful/valuable product
+    * Want to achieve a good grade for COMP3500
+* Janelle Stevenson
+    * Our project would assist in her teaching students data collection methods

+##### Potential Stakeholders

+* The broader scientific community
+    * Can adapt our project/application for their needs